hapdesmith/math-five/README.md

 # MATHFIVE
-Simple math game, with rank and star system.
+Simple math mobile game, with rank and star system.
 You can copy and paste your result to twitter or other sosial media.
+`best view from mobile phone`

 ## RANK & STAR SYSTEM :

-1. There are 5 ranks BRONZE SILVER GOLD DIAMOND GOAT
+1. There are 5 ranks `BRONZE, SILVER, GOLD, DIAMOND, GOAT`
-2. Every time you complete a round, you will be given 1 star
+2. Every time you complete a round, `you will be given 1 star`
 3. After collecting 5 stars, your rank will be increased and start with one star in next round`

 ## GENERAL RULES: